adriannovegil/flowing-retail-zeebe/README.md

  * Spring Cloud Streams
  * Zeebe

- A continuación se muestra un diagrama de los servicios de los que vamos a hacer uso.
+ Following you can see a diagram with all the services we'll to use.

 ![Microservices](./docs/zeebe-services.png)

 One important aspect on this design is that Zeebe is used as central middleware.
 By doing so you do not need any messaging system like Apache Kafka or RabbitMQ.

 This might feel unusal for you, but we do know of quite some projects going into this direction for various reasons.
 We discuss the differences of the alternatives below.

 In order to use Zeebe as orchestrator a workflow model describing the orchestration is deployed from the order service onto the broker.
 The services then subscribe to work items of that workflow.
 Zeebe publishes the work and streams it to the corresponding clients: